hoa-archive/portfolio_v1/README.md

 <!--- About Section --->

 ## About
 I created a portfolio site as a place where I could showcase the projects I felt proud of and wanted to show off.
 It was built from a template and I expanded from it by adding my own themes and sections.
+This was my first attempt at hosting a static webpage with GitHub pages.

 ### Built With